Families & Communities Committee

 Sarah Morrison

-Sarah Morrison co-chairs the Families and Communities Committee alongside Jen Fortman.
+Sarah Morrison grew up in Western Massachusetts, just across the Vermont border.
+After high school she moved north, and currently lives in Lamoille County where she and her husband chose to put down roots because of the sense of community they found there.
+They have two boys, two dogs, two cats, and 22 chickens.
 Sarah first got involved in the Committee during the Family Engagement Survey project in 2020.
-Following the project, Sarah joined the Committee, and began attending Regional Council meetings.
-Involvement in the BBF Network eventually lead her to beginning a job with WIC as a breastfeeding peer counselor.
+Following the project, she joined the Committee and began attending Regional Council meetings, stepping up as F&CC co-chair in 2022.
+Involvement in the BBF Network eventually led her to her job with WIC as a breastfeeding peer counselor.
 Sarah is passionate about her family, and wants to be a part of making sure Vermont families are supported with the resources they need.
-Sarah lives in Lamoille County, where her and her husband chose to put down roots because of the sense of community they found there.
-They have two boys, one dog, two cats, and 10 chickens.
+She enjoys time with family and friends, knitting, crocheting, baking, reading, swimming, skiing, and relaxing.

 Upcoming Meetings